architJanugade/BlockBlasters-opengl-game/README.md

 # BlockBlasters-opengl-game

 **Breakout Game Prototype**
 Welcome to the Breakout Game Prototype repository!
 This project showcases a simple yet engaging breakout-style game developed using OpenGL.
 It demonstrates good software design principles and follows an object-oriented approach.
-Below, we provide an overview of the core classes used in this project:
+Below, is the overview of the core classes used in this project:

 **Classes Overview:**
 **Game Class**